ST1LL-1N-S1MUL4T10N/NexusScripts/ReadMe.md

 # NexusScripts 💀

 ## 👁️‍🗨️ The Vision
-NexusScripts is an amalgamation of scripts from various domains, all categorized under their respective folders.
+NexusScripts is an amalgamation of scripts from various domains.
+All categorized under their respective folders.

 ## 🚀 Installation